ryukirisame/learnSystemDesign/DatabaseIndexing/Questions.md

 - Second, if we go with BST, the height of the tree would be more.
 So, number of node reads would be more.
 That would mean, more number of block reads.
 - In a B-Tree, a node contains large number of keys so that a single node occupies as much space as possible of a single block.
 Ideally, the node should fit perfectly in a block.
 So, with just one block read, we are reading hundreds/thousands of keys at once.
 So, the number of block reads would be a lot less.

-### The Power of Fan-Out (shorted trees)
+### The Power of Fan-Out (shorter trees)
 - The maximum number of children coming out from a single node is called fan-out (denoted as M).
 A binary tree has a strict fan-out of 2.
-A binary tree can have a fan-out of hundreds or thousands.
+A B-tree can have a fan-out of hundreds or thousands.
 - So, the larger the number of keys in a node of B-Tree, the more the children.
 The more children means shorter tree height compared to BST.
 Hence, a larger fan-out means shorter tree height.
 - With a fan-out of 2, the BST can only double its capacity at each level: $2^{l}$.
 - With a fan-out of 100, the B-tree multiplies its capacity by 100 at each level: $100^l$